Your trusted adviser for R&D Tax Credits, Creative Tax Relief, and R&D Grants

 • Closing the production

 Theatre Tax Relief is claimed as part of the Company Tax Return (CT600) that is filed with HMRC.
-To make a TTR claim, you’ll need to be a registered UK company, and you must provide the following information:
+To make a TTR claim, you must provide an Additional Information Form with your claim.

-• Analysis of the separate exhibition trade expenditure, this should include statements that show your core expenditure, broken down by category and by EEA and Non-EEA spending.
+• Analysis of core costs, broken down by category and by EEA (or UK) and non-EEA (or non-UK) spending

 You’ll need to calculate if your production has made a profit or a loss and determine whether your TTR claim should be surrendered as a loss for a cash repayment or used to reduce your tax bill.

-To qualify as a touring production and benefit from the higher rate of 25%, at least one of the following must apply;
+To qualify as a touring production, at least one of the following must apply:

-• At the start of the production phase, you must intend to have performances at six or more separate premises.
+• At the start of production, you must intend to have performances at six or more separate premises.

 • There will be at least 14 performances, and these will be on at least two separate premises.